hujhax/austin-improv-wiki/File/Wafflefest ad.jpg.md

 ## Summary
 A promotional image for the 2012 [[Wafflefest]].

-The photo, a close-up of [[Performers/Ted Rutherford]] staring at a waffle, has been part of the festival's promotional materials for years.
+The photo, a close-up of [[Performers/Ted Rutherford|Ted Rutherford]] staring at a waffle, has been part of the festival's promotional materials for years.

 Photo by: unknown.
 Art by: unknown.